nextcloud/nextcloud-filelink/README.md

 ### Upload problems

-If all uploads fail, it's usually a problem with the settings, either in Thunderbird (doublecheck everything in Settings -> Prefrences -> Attachments) or in your Nextcloud (point your admin to the [Admin guide](#nextcloud-admin-guide)).
+If all uploads fail, it's usually a problem with the settings, either in Thunderbird (doublecheck everything in Settings -> Preferences -> Attachments) or in your Nextcloud (point your admin to the [Admin guide](#nextcloud-admin-guide)).

 If the Add-On still fails, please check if it's a known ~Bug.
 Feel free to open a new issue otherwise.